 - Insane Work Habits — It’s also well-known that Japanese people are dedicated to their jobs, essentially a nation of workaholics, all craving that precious workahol.
 I have heard stories from a lot my Japanese friends and former students about work habits, one who recently told me of a very extreme case, that they have a friend that works so hard every day and well into the night, barely eating properly or getting any sleep, until they make themselves physically ill, either developing a fever or some other sickness.
 What makes this even stranger is this particular person wears that illness as a badge of honour, feeling as though they have given their job their all.

-- Tommy Lee Jones Still Milking Men in Black — To finish on fun note, here are a couple of pictures I took of Mr. Jones hawking coffee in a can in Tokyo under the guise of Agent K 21 years after the film first hit the screen and six years since the latest movie in the franchise came out:
+- Tommy Lee Jones Still Milking Men in Black — To finish on a fun note, here are a couple of pictures I took of Mr. Jones hawking coffee in a can in Tokyo under the guise of Agent K 21 years after the film first hit the screen and six years since the latest movie in the franchise came out: